cloneMe/turbo-seedbox/README.md

 ## 3. Configure your DNS
-Following subdomains are used: files, rtorrent, sickrage, couchpotato, headphones and explorer.
+Following subdomains are used: files, rtorrent, sickrage, couchpotato, headphones, explorer, emby, media.
 If your DNS handle wildcards, you are lucky.
 Otherwise, you need to declare each subdomain.